kr8s-org/kr8s/README.md

 ## Highlights

-- API inspired by `kubectl` to reduce developer learning curve.
+- API inspired by `kubectl` for a shallow learning curve.
 - [Sensible defaults](https://docs.kr8s.org/en/stable/authentication.html) to reduce boiler plate.
 - No swagger generated code, human readable code only.
 - Also has an [asynchronous API](https://docs.kr8s.org/en/stable/asyncio.html) that can be used with `asyncio` and `trio`.